seanmhall/seanmhall.github.io/README.md

 This is my attempt at creating a way to play Countdown on the web.
 I've never made a game before so I thought this would be a fun project.
 I'm sure this is something that's been done many times before but I deliberately avoided looking at any existing ones before making this.

 ## LETTERS ROUND
+### Letter Selection

+The letter frequencies come from Wikipedia (https://en.wikipedia.org/wiki/Letter_frequency).
+The game uses the Dictionary frequency by default but the Text frequency table is included too but not recommended.
+For example, the text has a high percentage of Ws, probably due to whatever corpus was used containing urls (www).

+### Scoring

 The scoring for the Letters round goes by the Honor System for words of 6 letters or less.
 Words 7-9 letters are checked against a list of words that came from here: https://github.com/dwyl/english-words
 If you type a letter that isn't one of the 9 selected letters for that round, or use a selected letter more times than it appears the Letter Counter next to the input box will turn red.
 Any invalid input will automatically score 0 points.